 4.11 Nomination - A nomination for election as a Director shall occur as follows:

-- Applications for nomination shall be sent to each Member, and to groups and individuals whom the Board wishes to reach in order to fulfill representation as outlined in Article 4.1, 90 days prior to the Special General Meeting; and
+- Applications for nomination shall be sent to each Member, and to groups and individuals whom the Board wishes to reach in order to fulfill representation as outlined in Article 4.1, 90 days prior to the election of Directors; and

-- Applications are to be signed and returned to the Nominating Committee by nominees 60 days prior to the Special General Meeting.
+- Applications are to be signed and returned to the Nominating Committee by nominees 60 days prior to the election of Directors.

-4.12 Circulation of Nominations - Valid nominations shall be circulated to Members at least 30 days prior to the Special General Meeting.
+4.12 Circulation of Nominations - Valid nominations shall be circulated to Members at least 30 days prior to the election of Directors.

-4.13 Election - The election of Directors shall take place at the Special General Meeting by those Members present and eligible to vote, or who are represented at the Special General Meeting by proxy.
-The vote shall be done by secret ballot.
+4.13 Election - The election of Directors shall take place between one (1) and six (6) weeks prior to the Special General Meeting by those Members eligible to vote.
+The vote shall be done by electronic ballot.